antoniospg/UnityOcean/docs/OceanSimulation.md

 ## Additional calculations
 ### Normals
-Due to illuminations effects, we need to calculate the normals of the ocean surface at each point.
+Due to illumination effects, we need to calculate the normals of the ocean surface at each point.
 To do this, instead of performing another FFT, to save processing, we will simply do a central differentiation over the height field, to obtain the gradient $$ \epsilon(\pmb{x},t) = \nabla h(\pmb{x},t) $$ of the function.
 With the gradient, it's easy to find the normals, using the relation above:

 $$
 \hat{n}_s(\pmb{x},t) = \frac{\hat{y} - \epsilon(\pmb{x},t)}{\sqrt{1+\epsilon^2(\pmb{x},t)}}